 We encourage diversity and welcome students of all abilities.

 - If you are a future student who identifies as Autistic, ADHD, Dyslexic and/or another minority neurotype with Neurodiversity support needs, or you live with or have a mental health condition, ongoing medical condition or disability (this may include physical, neurological, intellectual, sensory, acquired brain injury, or specific learning difficulty) information you disclose about your mental health condition, ongoing medical condition or disability cannot be used to deny you a place here at La Trobe University.

-- You can discuss your support requirements with an AccessAbility Advisor from the AccessAbility Hub before you apply.
+- You can discuss your support requirements with an AccessAbility Advisor from AccessAbility and Inclusion before you apply.
 There are many assistive technologies available to make studying easier.
-Some examples include Glean which has been developed to assist with notetaking or Otter which is a transcription program.
+Some examples include Glean which has been developed to assist with note taking or Otter which is a transcription program.
 There are also numerous accessibility features within the Microsoft suite of software and a range of browser extensions.

 - It can be a good idea to investigate what might be of assistance to you, before you commence study.
 This will give you time to become familiar with how assistive technology can best support you at University.
-Contact the AccessAbility Hub for more information.
+Contact AccessAbility and Inclusion for more information.

 - Check out our Special Entry Access Schemes for special entry programs.